hknutsen/dev/docs/git.md

 ## Common configurations

-> **Note** The following configurations must be set for both Git for Windows and on WSL.
+Run the following commands in both PowerShell and Bash:

 ```shell
 # Set name and email address